Choosing a buffet menu can be daunting, but these tips and tricks will help you feel calm, cool, and collected during your cocktail party.

 Onto choosing cocktails, the fun part!

 For a “staying-on-budget” party, choose one cocktail, premixed.
 Or, opt for just wine.
-Or, just champagne, like I did.
+Or, just champagne.
 There are so many things you can do with champagne or prosecco; making this a wonderful option that everyone loves.
-Tomorrow I will be sharing Three Champagne Cocktails that I hope you will love!

 So, after you have chosen your alcohol based cocktail, opt for a non-alcohol drink.